Learning Task Requirements and Agent Capabilities for Multi-agent Task Allocation

-Recent advances in robotic sensing and control have enabled the application of robotic systems in a variety of unstructured natural environments, including robotic agriculture, underwater exploration, and search and rescue in caves.
+Recent advances in robotic sensing and control have enabled the application of robotic systems in various unstructured natural environments, including robotic agriculture, underwater exploration, and search and rescue in caves.
 In the meantime, the progress in multi-robot decision-making algorithms and the growth in computational power allow robot swarms to work together to complete missions.
 Despite the achievements made by these decision-making frameworks, most of them are applied to a team of homogeneous robots for one specific task and require a structured known environment.
-As robotic systems start to operate on more complex missions, e.g. a military mission that contains several scout, breach, and delivery tasks at different locations, it is important to consider uncertainty in the environment and heterogeneity of the robots and tasks.
+As robotic systems operate on more complex missions, it is essential to consider uncertainty in the environment and the heterogeneity of the robots and tasks.

-In this project we aim to develop a general feedback teaming framework that dynamically characterize the heterogeneities and uncertainties in energy, time, vehicle states, and task states; and configure robust and agile teams and schedules despite the heterogeneities and uncertainties.
+In this project, we aim to develop a general feedback teaming framework that dynamically characterizes the heterogeneities and uncertainties in energy, time, vehicle states, and task states; and configure robust and agile teams and schedules despite the heterogeneities and uncertainties.